-76. Power to issue a direction
+76. Power to Issue a Lawful Direction

-- (1) Where an Authorised Officer reasonably believes that a person has committed an offence against this Local Law, the officer may issue a direction, requiring a person to stop offending and do anything necessary to rectify the offence. - (2) A direction may be verbal or written.
+- (1) Where an Authorised Officer reasonably believes that a person has committed an offence against this Local Law, they may issue a lawful direction, requiring a person to stop offending and do anything necessary to rectify the offence. - (2) A direction may be verbal or written.